matijse/eufy-ha-mqtt-bridge/readme.md

 * Indoor Cam (T8400)
 * Motion Sensor (T8910)

-All push messages from all devices are logged, so it would be relatively easy to add support for new devices
+All push messages from all devices are logged, click [here](https://github.com/matijse/eufy-ha-mqtt-bridge/issues/7) to help with adding support for new devices.

 ## Features